-Tax returns for companies are due six months after the date of the company's financial year end.
+Tax returns for companies are due six months (this has been extended administratively to nine months) after the date of the company's financial year end.

-Companies with turnover of less than £500,000 are required to file accounts accompanied by an Independent Accountant's Report together with the tax return within six months of the company's financial year end.
+Companies with turnover of less than £1 million are required to file accounts accompanied by an Independent Accountant's Report together with the tax return within six months (this has been extended administratively to nine months) of the company's financial year end.

-Companies with turnover of £500,000 or more may submit unaudited accounts together with the tax return but are required to file audited accounts within nine months of the company's financial year end.
+Companies with turnover of £1 million or more may submit unaudited accounts together with the tax return but are required to file audited accounts within nine months of the company's financial year end.